 who we are

-EthnoEquity is a social impact research consultancy that is committed to eradicating gender and diversity related inequality within all spheres of society.
+EthnoEquity is a social impact research consultancy that is committed to eradicating inequality and social injustice within all spheres of society.

-We focus on the social and cultural aspects of this inequality.
-This entails uncovering the meanings and values that drive it, and the processes, practices, behaviours, and things that normalize, routinize, and institutionalize it within the humdrum of regular life.
+We focus on the socio-economic and cultural aspects of this inequality.
+This entails uncovering the norms and values that drive it, and the knowledge, attitudes, practices, and behaviours that normalize, routinize, and institutionalize it within the humdrum of regular life.

-Our work pays particular attention to the ways in which gender-based violence, harassment, and discrimination (GBVHD) intersects with exclusions on a range of diversity related grounds, including sexual orientation, race, socioeconomic status, and stigmatized health conditions.
+Our work pays particular attention to the intersectional dimensions of inequality, examining unfair discrimination on a range of diversity related grounds, including gender, sexual orientation, race, socio-economic status, citizenship, and stigmatized health conditions.

 Ethnography, anthropology's signature descriptive method, and ,